code-423n4/2023-03-zksync/README.md

 - Starts March 10, 2023 20:00 UTC
 - Ends March 19, 2023 20:00 UTC

+**Note for C4 wardens: For this contest, gas optimizations are out of scope.
+The zkSync team will not be awarding prize funds for gas-specific submissions.**

 ## Automated Findings / Publicly Known Issues

 Automated findings output for the contest can be found [here](add link to report) within an hour of contest opening.